-It’s best to develop a close relationship with your cat’s veterinarian while your cat is still healthy, so they get to know your cat and can detect subtle changes that may indicate a health condition or disease.
+Work to develop a close relationship with your cat’s veterinarian while your cat is still healthy.
+This will allow your veterinarian to get to know your cat and detect subtle changes that may indicate a health condition or disease.

-Prepare a list of questions or concerns to ask your veterinarian at your cat’s regular check-up.
+Bring a list of questions or concerns to ask your veterinarian at your cat’s wellness checkup.

 Cats are masters at hiding illness.
-Signs are often subtle and easily missed.
+Changes are often subtle and easily missed.

 If you notice a difference in behavior, such as sleeping more or hiding, don’t ignore it!
 Speak up and tell your veterinarian.

 Tell your veterinarian about any changes in your cat’s behavior, even if they are minor.
 You know your cat and his routines better than anyone.

 Both weight gain AND unplanned weight loss requires a visit to your veterinarian.

 Weight gain can make your cat more likely to get chronic diseases and have a shortened life span.

 Weight loss in senior cats is usually a sign something is wrong.
 Some of the most common diseases causing weight loss – hyperthyroidism, intestinal disease, and diabetes – occur with a normal or even increased appetite.

 Gradual changes in weight are hard to notice.
 Monitoring your cat’s weight is one of the most important reasons for regular wellness examinations by your veterinarian.